wedesoft/arduino-mearm/README.md

 **Warning: self-collisions of the robot can damage the servos!**

 **Warning: closing the gripper too far on an object can damage the servo!**

+Note that because of the teach points the program is short on memory (1024 bytes on Arduino Diecimila).
+Memory corruption can cause self-collisions.
+However one can test the program without servos being powered.

 ## file structure